 A data breach is not only costly for your organisation in terms of the time spent to rectify a breach and the reputational damage caused, but it can also be costly from a regulatory perspective when you fail to notify.
-As an SME, it is important that your organisation understands when to notify a data breach under the UK General Data Protection Regulation (GDPR), to whom and how to notify it.
+As an SME, it is important that your organisation understands when to notify a data breach under the UK General Data Protection Regulation (GDPR), and to whom and how to notify it.

 Not sure what counts as a data breach?
 Read our previous blog post below to find out!

-Communication of personal data breaches to data subjects is governed by Article 34 GDPR which states that your organisation should report a data breach without undue delay if there is ‘a high risk to the rights and freedoms of natural persons’.
+Communication of personal data breaches to data subjects is governed by Article 34 GDPR which states that your organisation should report a data breach without undue delay if there is "a high risk to the rights and freedoms of natural persons".

 Recital 85 of the GDPR clarifies this to mean physical, material, or non-material damage to natural persons, if a breach is not addressed in a timely manner, such as:

 loss of control over their personal data or limitation of their rights